s311354/s311354/README.md

 <br>
 <br>

 My name is ShiRong (Louis) Liu, and I am a Senior Engineer.
-My engineering interests are mainly in the area of general computer science, and user-friendly software engineering.
-In my spare time, I dabble in tennis, Leetcode, and travel.
+My engineering interests primarily lie in the areas of general computer science, and user-friendly software engineering.
+In my spare time, I enjoy playing tennis, solving Leetcode problems, and traveling.

-I like to explore user-friendly utilities making life smooth.
+I like to explore user-friendly utilities that make life smoother.

 <br>
 <br>